Communities Mental Health & Wellbeing Funding Recipients

 The project provides the ladies of Neilston offering a safe place to meet on a weekly basis, have lunch, make friendships and on occasion enjoy a form of daytime entertainment.

-We are currently coming to the end of our previous funding that we received from the Communities Health and Well-Being fund and are looking to continue the project.
 We run a free-to access baby bank and it has been very well attended and something the community has desperately needed.
 We have continued to grow this past year, and we estimate anywhere from 50-100 families will benefit from the baby bank.

 We believe that “age is just a number”, and we want to bring the fun back in to the lives of older adults living in care homes, sheltered accomodation, or those who live alone.
 We want to provide a range of stimulating activities, such as arts and crafts, gentle exercise, physical games, reminiscence, quizzes and more.
-We will provide these sessions at local care homes, sheltered accomodations and halls, so we can be as accessible as possible for everyone to attend.
+We will provide these sessions at local care homes, sheltered accomodation and halls, so we can be as accessible as possible for everyone to attend.

 There are two helplines dedicated to supporting females within our community: